imjustbetterxd13/spongecake/README.md

   Feel free to edit the `example.py` script to try out your own commands.
   <br>
   > **Note:** This deploys a Docker container in your local Docker environment.
 If the spongecake default image isn't available, it will pull the image from Docker Hub.

-4. **Create your own scripts**:
-  The example script is largely for demonstration purposes.
-To make this work for own use cases, create your own scripts using the SDK or integrate it into your own systems.

 ---

 # Demos